hliulab/tcrLM/README.md

 ### Hyperparameter adjustment
-If transfer the model using your custom dataset, you may need to adjust the hyperparameters within the Python scripts.
+To train tcrLM model using custom dataset, user may want to adjust the hyperparameters within the Python scripts.
 Hyperparameters include learning rate, batch size, number of epochs, and other model-specific parameters.

 Note: Ensure that the file paths and script names provided in the commands match those in your project directory.
 The source/ directory and script names like TCR_test.py are placeholders and should be replaced with the actual paths and filenames used in your implementation.

-### Customizing output
-To customize the output results, users can modify the parameters within each script.
-Detailed comments within the code provide descriptions and guidance for parameter adjustments.

 ## Support
 For further assistance, bug reports, or to request new features, please contact us at hliu@njtech.edu.cn or open an issue on the [GitHub repository page](https://github.com/hliulab/tcrLM).